Robot-proof and experiential education

 So, step aside from academy, the theory in short – you learn a recipe, you test them by preparing many meals and then you cook it for Orlando Bloom at the Hollywood’s dinner party.

 Build your concept map of knowledge.
-Understand your concept and propositional relations between them and apply them through
+Understand your concept and propositional relations between them and apply them through different context.

 In another word, keep busy in life.
 Say yes to many opportunities and never stop to learn.

 I can almost remember my first coding job from way ago.
-When I first came into the company with
+When I first came into the company with a very limited coding knowledge I was thrown into solving of complex problems.

 I thought that for the first two months or so I’d be busy with doing tutorials and learning from assignments.
 But, the company was basically a very skilled freelancer and some students around him.